aminalhazwani/aminalhazwani.com/src/site/projects/05-unibz-teaching.md

 ---
 title: Visiting Professor
-description: Developed the first 60-hour course on Web and Media Design at the MA in Eco-Social Design.
-Assisted and mentored a group of students during the development of their main semester project.
+description: Developed the first course on Web and Media Design at the MA in Eco-Social Design.
+Devised lectures and exercises that ranged from project strategy to creative production, from user research to user interface design.
 image:
   name: unibz-teaching
   alt: Facade of the Free University of Bozen-Bolzano campus